-Metacomet LLC, a US incorporated limited company, was a corporate partner of APL and is a shareholder of AGHL.
+Metacomet LLC, a US incorporated limited company, is a shareholder of AGHL.
 Affiliated companies of Metacomet LLC participate on the syndicate.

-14. Related parties (continued)
+20. Related parties (continued)

 On 11 October 2021, Alchemy Special Opportunities Fund IV LP ("Alchemy") committed to invest \$90m in AGHL.
-Alchemy's element of that investment was to allow AGHL to provide underwriting capacity to support the Apollo managed Syndicates 1969 and 1971.
+Alchemy's investment in AGHL was completed on 11 February 2022, following receipt of regulatory approvals.
+A key element of that investment was to allow AGHL to provide underwriting capacity to support the Apollo managed syndicates 1969 and 1971.